DarkMio/verdaccio-azure-oauth-ui/README.md

 - The configured values can either be the actual value or the name of an environment variable that contains the value.
 - The config props can be specified under either the `middlewares` or the `auth` node.
 Just make sure, the addon is included under both nodes.

-#### `org`
+#### `tenant`

-Users within this org will be able to authenticate.
+Users within this tenant will be able to authenticate.

 #### `client-id` and `client-secret`

-These values can be obtained from GitHub OAuth app page at https://github.com/settings/developers.
+These values can be obtained from the app registration: https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade

+#### `scope` (optional)

+Requests additional scopes for the user, in case you want to re-use the OpenID bearer token for more use-cases in Verdaccio.

-#### `enterprise-origin` (optional)
+#### `allow-groups` (optional)

-Set this if you are using GitHub Enterprise.
-Example: `https://hostname`
+User Groups that are allowed to authenticate within this Azure ActiveDirectory.

 #### `url_prefix` (optional)